Man UTD players Wayne Rooney celebrates with Cristiano Ronaldo

-Manchester United: My Top 10 Players (Part 3/6)
+Manchester United: My Top 10 Players

 Mik Bowers.
 DAZN Bet’s very own football fanatic, and unashamed Man-U fan, brings us regular highlights of his favourite games.
 If you’ve missed the game, or just want a reminder, then Mik’s got you covered.
 Mik gives us his thoughts on the matches, focusing mainly on the FA Cup, The Premier League and occasional games from the major European tournaments.
 This week, in preparation for the all-Manchester FA Cup final Mik is sharing some of his favourite United players.